rusty-celery/rusty-celery.github.io/src/coming-from-python/index.md

 In Python you configure tasks to have a [soft or hard time limit](https://docs.celeryproject.org/en/latest/userguide/workers.html#time-limits).
 A soft time limit allows a task to clean up after itself if it runs over the limit, while a hard limit will force terminate the task.

-In Rust we've replaced these with a single configuration option: [`timeout`](https://docs.rs/celery/*/celery/struct.TaskOptions.html#structfield.timeout).
+In Rust we've replaced these with a single configuration option: [`timeout`](https://docs.rs/celery/*/celery/task/struct.TaskOptions.html#structfield.timeout).
 A worker will wait `timeout` seconds for a task to finish and then will interrupt it if it hasn't completed in time.
-After a task is interrupted, its [`on_failure`](https://docs.rs/celery/*/celery/trait.Task.html#method.on_failure) callback will be called with the [`TimeoutError`](https://docs.rs/celery/*/celery/enum.ErrorKind.html#variant.TimeoutError) error kind.
+After a task is interrupted, its [`on_failure`](https://docs.rs/celery/*/celery/task/trait.Task.html#method.on_failure) callback will be called with the [`TimeoutError`](https://docs.rs/celery/*/celery/error/enum.TaskError.html#variant.TimeoutError) variant.

 > NOTE: It's only possible to interrupt non-blocking operations since tasks don't run in their own dedicated threads.